 Ph.D.
 Degree Requirements

-Guidance Committee: During the second semester and after selecting a thesis adviser and a potential project, the student, in conjunction with the adviser, will choose a Guidance Committee.
+Guidance Committee: During the second semester and after selecting a thesis adviser and a potential project, the student, in conjunction with the adviser, will choose a guidance committee.
 This committee consists of five faculty members: the adviser (as chairperson), two other members of the biochemistry faculty, and up to two faculty members from outside departments.
-However, only three members of the Guidance Committee are required for the second-year exam.
+However, only three members of the guidance committee are required for the second-year exam.
 The committee will meet soon after selection of a thesis project to determine the student's curriculum.
-Courses required by the Guidance Committee must be taken for credit and completed with a passing grade (at least a B-).
+Courses required by the guidance committee must be taken for credit and completed with a passing grade (at least a B-).
 Courses recommended by the committee may be audited or taken for credit, but in either case, the student is expected to be familiar with the subject matter of these courses.
-The Guidance Committee will meet each semester thereafter to assess the student's academic and research progress.
-The Supervisory Committee Nomination Form needs to be completed and submitted to the Graduate School by the end of the first year.
+The guidance committee will meet each semester thereafter to assess the student's academic and research progress.
+The Supervisory Committee Nomination Form must be completed and submitted to the Graduate School by the end of the first year.

 Teaching assignments in the laboratory, in lectures, or in an individual instruction format are an essential part of the graduate academic programs of the department and are designed to give graduate students practical teaching experience.
 Normally, one year of part-time teaching will be required of each Ph.D. student.